This article first appeared in the July 2019 print Equiery

 Although the building process officially started the moment FHI was awarded the five-star, most of those initial steps were tied up in blueprints and permits.
 “This past year has been so much of the administrative red tape that had to be taken care of before any physical construction could start,” said FHI competition director Mary Coldren.

 Due to the various required aspects of a five-star, such as access for camera crews, ability to handle large crowds, etc., the location for the new event is on the Saw Mill/Fairgrounds side of the Fair Hill property, instead of the current three-day location on the other side of Gallaher Road.
 This is the section of the property where the FHI horse trials are held as well as the various race meets and county fair.

-This first part of the construction process is mainly moving dirt.
+This first part of the construction process is mainly moving dirt, this can be helped by using machinery and the relevant equipment, one of the main pieces of equipment is a Rolling Ladder, this can assist with reaching higher areas and maneuvering around the site.
 Gary Guigan, senior vice president of the Capital Project Development Group for the Maryland Stadium Authority said, “there is around 300,000 cubic yards of dirt that is being moved and graded as well as digging a large drainage pond for irrigation purposes.”
 The goal is to have everything done with sod in place by early fall so that the new grass has a chance to really take root before the winter.
 “Weather permitting, we should be done with everything by December 1 of this year,” he added.